Gumgo91/gumgo91/README.md

 My research interest lies in AI driven drug development and graph neural network.✨

-I can do everything others do, such as Python, Tensorflow, pytorch.
+I can do everything others can do, such as Python, Tensorflow, Pytorch.

 ## 💬 Interesting things about me (TMI)
 - MBTI: ENTP